Derby County F.C.: Records and statistics

+The season also bled over into the subsequent campaign, with Derby not earning their first league win of the season until matchday 5 - setting a record for most consecutive league games without a win (36), a record now held jointly with Macclesfield Town.

-Derby also own (alongside Watford), the joint record for most lopsided defeat in an FA Cup final, a 6–0 loss to Bury in 1903.
+Derby also jointly own (alongside Watford) the record for most lopsided defeat in an FA Cup final, a 6–0 loss to Bury in 1903.

 All-time XI

 As part of the club's 125th Anniversary celebrations, it was announced that during 2009 each month a vote would be carried out to decide on the club's official All Time XI, starting in February 2009 with the goalkeeper, with the following eight months offering opportunities for Derby's support to select a team based within a 4–4–2 formation, with December's vote being reserved for the manager.
 Voting closed on the 25th of each month, with the winner being announced in the following few days.

-Top 10 Derby goals

-On 2 June 2009, the club announced the supporters choice of the Top 10 Goals in the club's history, with the fans then asked again to choose their favourite from the 10 nominated.
-The list was obviously biased in favour of more recent goals, largely thanks to the increased coverage modern football enjoys.
-Three goals featured from the club's 2008–09 campaign.
-The winners were announced on 22 June 2009.